mafintosh/discovery-swarm/README.md

 }
 ```

+For full list of `opts` take a look at [discovery-channel](https://github.com/maxogden/discovery-channel)

 #### `sw.join(key)`

 Join a channel specified by `key` (usually a name, hash or id, must be a **Buffer** or a **string**).
 After joining will immediately search for peers advertising this key, and re-announce on a timer.